Skip to main content

 A Pay Item can be used to submit Expense Requests.
 To do so:

-• Only people who are assigned the Pay Roll User role are able to see the Expense Request section in the Pay Item form.
+• Only people who are assigned the Pay Roll User role are able to see the Expense Request section of the Pay Item form.

 • The Expense Request section will be greyed out if you choose a Payment Type other than Overtime or Adjustment.

-• Don't tick any checkbox in the Options section, if you want to make the Pay Item a Post Tax Adjustment.
+• If you want to make the Pay Item a Post Tax Adjustment, don't tick any of the checkboxes in the Options section.

-• The βœ”οΈ Save button in the toolbar, to simply commit changes.
-Or;
+• The โœ”๏ธ Save button in the toolbar to save the changes.

 • The Save and configure employees button in the Expense Request collapsible section.